rgeraldes24/solc/docs/contracts/inheritance.rst

 Languages that allow multiple inheritance have to deal with several problems.
 One is the `Diamond Problem <https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem>`_.
-Solidity is similar to Python in that it uses "`C3 Linearization <https://en.wikipedia.org/wiki/C3_linearization>`_" to force a specific order in the directed acyclic graph (DAG) of base classes.
+Hyperion is similar to Python in that it uses "`C3 Linearization <https://en.wikipedia.org/wiki/C3_linearization>`_" to force a specific order in the directed acyclic graph (DAG) of base classes.
 This results in the desirable property of monotonicity but disallows some inheritance graphs.
 Especially, the order in